top of page

 🎬 Project Status: In Development

-Set in 1858, Sweetheart: Angel of the Moor is inspired by the true story of Mary-Jane Skaife, a young woman murdered in rural Nidderdale by her lover, James Atkinson.
-Declared insane under the M’Naghten Rules, he escaped justice.
+Sweetheart: Angel of the Moor is a historical drama inspired by the true story of Mary-Jane Skaife, a young woman murdered in rural Nidderdale by her lover, James Atkinson.
+Declared insane under the M’Naghten Rules, Atkinson avoided responsibility for his actions, a legal evasion that denied Mary-Jane both justice and voice.

-The film reimagines Mary-Jane’s final hours with stark realism and haunting folkloric imagery — restoring voice to a young woman history tried to silence.
-Both intimate and universal, Sweetheart is a meditation on control, silence, and the echoes of injustice that continue to resonate today.
+The film reimagines Mary-Jane’s final hours with stark realism and haunting folkloric imagery, drawing on regional myth and landscape to expose the power structures that silenced her.
+Through its blend of grounded history and spectral presence, Sweetheart becomes a meditation on control, complicity, and the echoes of injustice that persist across generations.

 “Who has seen the wind?